chaweonkoo/Static-Site/README.md

 # Static site with HTML, CSS, Javascript, and Simplenode

-##
+## Plan
 1. make a simple landing page
-2. Make a template for a blog post
+2. Make a template for a blog post / newsfeed
 3. make a Markdown -> HTML convertor
 4. Simple integration for Flodesk
 5. Add a contact form
+6. Add a footer with social media links